SENSAAS/sensaas/docs/index.rst

 Fitness scores
 ==============

-The alignements provided by SENSAAS are evaluated by fitness scores calculated  from point clouds.
+The alignments provided by SENSAAS are evaluated by fitness scores calculated from point clouds.
 A fitness score indicates how many points are paired.
 Points are considered paired if their distance is lower than a given threshold.
 In our implementation, we set the threshold value to 0.3 because it is the average distance between two adjacent points in our original point clouds.

 Each score is similar to a Tversky coefficient tuned to evaluate the embedding of a point cloud in another one.
 Therefore, the score of the Source and the score of the Target may differ.
 The smallest point cloud of the two will always obtain the highest fitness score as more points are paired, proportionally.